Ikayherce/disappointed_cat/README.md

 ## Planning

 My plan consisted in designing a simple hangman application that would have a main play function to handle data input from user and give feedback, and a display function to display the different visual stages of Sad Kitty depending on the number of failed answers.
-After this logic was put in place I decided to add the level class in order to make it possible for the user to play choosing among three different levels (easy, medium or hard).
+While building the application I thought it would be more fun to display something other than the classic dangling stick figure, so I decided to display a cat instead.
+I wanted to add the option to choose a level by using "Class" but this section of code caused a lot of bugs that I did not succeed in fixing in the time alloted, which is why I went back to my initial, simpler code without levels.

 ## UX
 ### Program goals

 The goal of this program is to entertain the user with a simple hangman console game, and at the same time amuse with the twist of a sad cat instead of the classic stick figure.
-By being able to choose a level of difficulty, the user can play the game several times with variation.

 ### User stories
 #### The user wants to
-- see the introduction text
+- see the welcome text
-- see brief instruction
-- choose a level of difficulty (easy, medium or hard)
 - get feedback on correct and incorrect guesses
 - get feedback on when given data is invalid
 - get feedback and see the correct word displayed after losing a game